BOOK LAUNCHES & READINGS

 To participate in the current Mentorship Program, email

 Alex Pierce at: email@example.com.

 See E Alex Pierce reading from Vox Humana

-Listen to an SCT interview with E Alex Pierce
+Listen to a South Coast Today interview with E Alex Pierce

 web site HERE

 under-singing.”
 This is also the voice of the book’s